martinFrank/commandLineInterface/README.md

 # commandLineInterface
-CommandLineInterface
+ComandLineInteraction

 this library provides a command line interface for apps.
-The CommandLineInterface is the centered Class here. it takes the Input from CommandLine and maps it into proper commands.
+The ComandLineInteraction is the centered Class here. it takes the Input from CommandLine and maps it into proper commands.
 These commands are given to the CommandLineInterpreter, who's responsible to execute it.